-Touch the Speed Adjusted Volume soft-key to change this display.
+Touch the "Speed Adjusted Volume" soft-key to change this display.
 This feature increases or decreases volume relative to vehicle speed.
-To change the Speed Adjusted Volume, press the OFF, 1, 2 or 3 soft-key.
-Then touch the arrow back soft-key.
+To change the Speed Adjusted Volume, press the "OFF," "1," "2" or "3" soft-key.
+Then touch the back arrow soft-key.

-• Surround Sound
+• Surround Sound - If Equipped

-Touch the Surround Sound soft-key to change this display.
+Touch the "Surround Sound" soft-key to change this display.
 This feature provides simulated surround sound mode.
-To make your selection, press the Surround Sound soft-key and select ON or OFF.
-Then touch the arrow back soft-key.
+To make your selection, press the "Surround Sound" soft-key and select "ON" or "OFF."
+Then touch the back arrow soft-key.

-Phone / Bluetooth
+Phone/Bluetooth®